 - Oyster sauce

-- Thai chili power (you have to find this bc the Chinese chili powder doesn’t taste the same).
+- Thai chili power (Chinese chili powder doesn’t taste the same).

 - Chicken stock (I don’t usually use this, but it is optional if you want it more saucy)